renegarcia/fbexport-tool/README.md

 * `mkdocs-material`

-Dependencies are handled by [poetry](https://python-poetry.org/), in adition, I use `pytest` for testing, but this is only a commodity as currently all testing is done by [doctest](https://docs.python.org/3/library/doctest.html).
+Dependencies are handled by [poetry](https://python-poetry.org/), in adition, I use `pytest` for testing, but this is only a commodity as all testing is done by [doctest](https://docs.python.org/3/library/doctest.html).